-U-tad is the Spanish educational center with the highest number of PlayStation Awards, with ten in just five years.
+U-tad is the Spanish educational center with the highest number of PlayStation Awards, with 15 in just seven years.
 The first to achieve this was Rolling BOB, which won the “Innovation Award”.
 It was the first U-tad game to be released on the PS4 Store.
 We are currently on our sixth.

 Other published games include Intruders: Hide & Seek (also available on Steam), Khara, Inglorious (originally called “Tribute of Rage” in its university days), Rascal Revolt and Windfolk , one of the stars of Sony’s Gamescamp 2020.
 All of these can be downloaded from the online PS Store (Rolling BOB and Intruders also have physical copies available at stores).
 There is no other Spanish university center capable of producing such high-quality projects.

-For the fifth consecutive year, we have been honored with the award for Best University Project at the Fun&Serious Festival’s Titanium Awards, a European benchmark in the industry.
+For the seventh consecutive year, we have been honored with the award for Best University Project at the Fun&Serious/BIG Festival’s Awards, a European benchmark in the industry.
 We have also been successful in prestigious competitions such as Gamelab, Gamingfest, Gamepolis, IndieSummit, Game JamOn and Indie(Mad), competing not only against other university projects, but also against commercial projects by established studios.

 Internationally, we have already won four awards at the world’s leading creative festival, SXSW in Texas.
 We are the sole Spanish training center that has won or been shortlisted.